No yolk, no eggcuses, you’ve got to try these places out.

 9. The Good Egg

 Did I do that just for the symmetry?
 Maybe.
 But The Good Egg earns a spot on this list for their house-smoked meats, inventive dips, and Israeli-inspired mains.
 You can have your eggs in a shawarma hash, with bacon in a pita, or even in a healthful grain bowl.
-Of course, if you pair it with a cardamom and pistachio-infused espresso martini, it’s unlikely to stay healthy for long.
+Of course, if you pair it with a cocktail or two, it’s unlikely to stay healthy for long.

 Kingly Court, Soho, W1B 5PW, and 93 Stoke Newington Church Street, N16 0AS.